History Week: Life and Death

-Now in it’s 20th year, History Week is the History Council of NSW’s flagship event which engages communities across NSW, celebrates the best in community and professional history and highlights history’s important role in our cultural life.
+History Week has been the History Council of NSW’s flagship since 1997.
+It engages communities across NSW, celebrates the best in community and professional history and highlights history’s important role in our cultural life.

 Each year our members collaborate to host events that explore a particular theme.
 From talks to exhibitions, tours to online engagement, there is something for everyone.